MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 #### Filters

-- [ ] There is an obvious way to filter countries by name; this filtering is case-insensitive and matches the start of the name. (_So `ca` should show `Canada`, but not `Jamaica`._)
+- [ ] There is an obvious way to filter countries by name; this filtering is case-insensitive and matches the start of the name. (_For example, `ca` should show `Canada`, but not `Jamaica`._)
+- [ ] There is an obvious way to filter cities by name; this filtering is case-insensitive and matches the start of the name. (_For example, `shi` should show `Shiliguri`, but not `Washington`._)
-- [ ] There is an obvious way to filter countries that have or do not have photos.
+- [ ] There is an obvious way to allow these two filters to only include results that have photos.
 - [ ] Filters have no Submit buttons - they filter immediately on user entry.
-- [ ] Only one filter is active at a time; if another filter is engaged, any previously engaged filters are cleared.
+- [ ] Only one filter is active at a time; if another filter is engaged, any text in the previously used filter is removed, which affects results being displayed.

 #### Country Information